 In modern-day culture, which is often deprived of the elements of a balanced life, emotional wellness may be harder to achieve.
 When physical injury, interpersonal loss or chronic illness enters one's life, nurturing the spirit becomes especially challenging.
 Sometimes, a sense of losing one's spirit occurs, which may manifest as anxiety, depression or difficulty taking care of oneself.

-The UCSF Osher Center for Integrative Medicine offers a number of services to enhance each person's capacity to promote his or her own emotional well-being, as well as their self-awareness, especially when confronted with inevitable stresses of life.
+The UCSF Osher Center for Integrative Health offers a number of services to enhance each person's capacity to promote his or her own emotional well-being, as well as their self-awareness, especially when confronted with inevitable stresses of life.
 We concentrate on a person's strengths and their ability to use their own resources for self-care.

 Our approach stems from integrative psychiatry, which uses both conventional and complementary medicine remedies in the treatment of psychiatric disorders.
 Osher Center practitioners are attentive to the many dimensions that affect both distress and psychological wellness in their clients.
 These include a person's physical, emotional, interpersonal, behavioral, nutritional, environmental and spiritual dimensions.

 Services are designed to enhance a person's emotional well-being can be used to treat a number of conditions, including:

 - Bipolar disorder

 - Chronic fatigue syndrome

 - Irritable bowel syndrome

 Your first visit will include an emotional wellness consultation with one of our board-certified psychiatric doctors who are trained in both conventional and complementary medicine.
 Our doctors work side by side with conventional and complementary medicine practitioners and understand the interplay between the multiple healing systems that can be used to enhance emotional wellness, especially with respect to physical injury, chronic pain and complex medical conditions.